josmar-crwdstffng/angular/packages/compiler-cli/src/ngtsc/typecheck/README.md

 Resolution of names (such as local refs) within the template is also driven by the `Scope` hierarchy.
 Resolution of a name within a particular embedded view begins in that view's `Scope`.
 If the name is not defined there, resolution proceeds upwards to the parent `Scope`, all the way up to the root template `Scope`.

 If the name resolves in any given `Scope`, the associated `TcbOp` can be executed and returned.
-If the name does not resolve even at the root scope, then it's treated as a reference to the component context for the template.
+If the name does not resolve even at the root scope, then it is treated as a reference to the component context for the template.

 #### Breaking cycles

-It's possible for a template to contain a referential cycle.
+It is possible for a template to contain a referential cycle.
 As a contrived example, if a component is generic over one of its inputs:

 ```html
 <generic-cmp #ref [in]="ref.value"></generic-cmp>